Vehicle Registration Tax (VRT)

 VRT is charged, in most cases, when a vehicle is registered in the State.

 In certain cases, a full or partial exemption from VRT may apply.
 If you are transferring your residence to the State you may be entitled to an exemption from VRT.
-There are a number of conditions (see VRT Manual Section 02).
+There are a number of conditions (please see VRT Manual Section 02).
 You should carefully study these to see if you are eligible.

 The requirement to register